Zimmer Persona Knee Implant

 How do I know if I have a defective implant?

 A feeling of instability, accompanied by a mechanical sounding noise is most common when a knee implant is loosening.
 An x-ray of the area will indicate a dark void between the implant plate and the bone.
 Ideally, the bone would have grown into the plate.
-If you have experienced any of these symptoms, or believe that this product may have been implanted and led to problems, you may be eligible for a case.
+If you have experienced any of these symptoms, or believe that this product may have been implanted and led to problems, you may be eligible for compensation.

 Contact an Experienced Attorney — Get a Free Case Evaluation